Place: Three Falcons Restaurant

 On: Saturday, 15 June 2024

-Influenced by the tons of Instagram reels, on a bright Saturday evening, we decided to drive into London to try this pub/Indian restaurant.
-Initially, it was just our family, so we called and made a reservation for four at 8:00 PM.
+Influenced by the many Instagram reels, we decided to drive into London on a bright Saturday evening to try this pub/Indian restaurant.
+Initially, it was just our family, so we called ahead and made a reservation for four at 8:00 PM.

-We reached the restaurant and, while we had a table, it was a high stool one right next to the door.
-We asked if there was anything else available, but we were informed that a large gathering had blocked most of the space and that we’d be moved to a better table once the group left.
-Reluctantly, we settled down.
+Upon arrival, although we had a table, it was a high stool one positioned right next to the door.
+We requested a different spot, but were informed that a large gathering had occupied most of the space and we’d be moved to a better table once the group left.
+Reluctantly, we settled in.

-The place was dimly lit and had the ambiance of a proper English pub.
-However, it was very small, with about 10-12 tables cramped close to each other.
-The Euros were on the TV, and a few patrons were sitting at the bar enjoying the football.
+The restaurant had a dimly lit ambiance reminiscent of a traditional English pub, but it was quite small, with about 10-12 tightly packed tables.
+The Euros were playing on the TV, and a few patrons were at the bar enjoying the football.

-To start our meal, we ordered their Jodhpuri Mirchi Vada and a portion of Malai Broccoli.
+To start, we ordered the Jodhpuri Mirchi Vada and Malai Broccoli.

-The Mirchi Vada was served in about ten minutes.
-Four mirchis stuffed with potato filling, topped with sev and murmura, tasted pretty good.
-I would have preferred them to be a little spicier though.
+The Mirchi Vada arrived in about ten minutes — four peppers stuffed with potato filling, topped with sev and murmura.
+It tasted good, though I would have preferred it a bit spicier.

-The broccoli was moist and perfectly cooked, but I would have preferred a little more malai.
-Additionally, I thought the portion size was pretty small.
+The broccoli was moist and perfectly cooked, though I found the malai to be lacking and the portion size a bit small.

-While we were enjoying our starters, a couple of friends who were nearby decided to join us.
-So we asked the staff for a bigger table, and luckily, the large group had just left, and we were then moved to a bigger table in the center.
+While we were enjoying our starters, a couple of friends nearby decided to join us.
+We requested a larger table, and luckily, as the large group had just left, we were moved to a more spacious spot in the center.

-Given that we had more people joining us, we ordered the Punjabi Samosa Chaat and the Murg Angara Tikka (for our non-vegetarian friend).
-We also ordered a couple of drinks, a coke and a juice for the lil one.
+With more people joining, we ordered the Punjabi Samosa Chaat and Murg Angara Tikka (for our non-vegetarian friend).
+We also got drinks: a coke and a juice for the little one.

-The Samosa Chaat was pretty good and probably the best of the starters.
+The Samosa Chaat was quite good, probably the best of the starters.

-For the mains, we ordered the Shahi Paneer, Kadai Soya, and Dal Makhani along with Tandoori Roti and Garlic Naan.
-We also ordered their special Seeti Biryani.
+For the mains, we ordered Shahi Paneer, Kadai Soya, and Dal Makhani, accompanied by Tandoori Roti and Garlic Naan.
+We also tried their special Seeti Biryani.

-The Shahi Paneer was tasty; the paneer was soft and fresh, and the gravy was well-prepared.
-The Kadai Soya was disappointing; the gravy was too coarse and tasted more like a bhartha.
-The Dal Makhani, was delicious and the best of the lot — creamy and rich.
-The naan was okay, while the roti was a little too kadak for my liking.
+The Shahi Paneer was flavorful, with soft, fresh paneer and a well-prepared gravy.
+Unfortunately, the Kadai Soya was disappointing — the gravy was too coarse and tasted more like a bhartha.
+The Dal Makhani was the best of the lot — creamy, rich, and delicious.
+The naan was decent, though the roti was a bit too hard for my liking.

-Then came the special Seeti Biryani; it made quite an entrance, with everyone looking at our table as it was being served.
-It was essentially vegetable biryani cooked in a pressure cooker (just like we usually do at home), served with raita, papad, and salad.
-The waiter pulled up the seeti (whistle) on the table, making a loud noise and drawing all the attention.
-In terms of taste, it was pretty good — with loads of vegetables, it had a nice flavor to it.
-My wife, however, thought it was a little too bland, but it tasted perfect when paired with the Dal Makhani.
+Next came the special Seeti Biryani, which made quite an entrance.
+As it was served, it drew attention from the entire room.
+It was essentially a vegetable biryani cooked in a pressure cooker (like we often do at home), served with raita, papad, and salad.
+The waiter pulled the seeti (whistle) at the table, making a loud noise and turning heads.
+Taste-wise, it was flavorful with plenty of vegetables, though my wife found it a bit bland.
+Paired with the Dal Makhani, it tasted just right.

-While we were contemplating whether or not to order any desserts, the floor manager (who was a Telugite) indulged us with their Gulab Jamun Cheesecake and Rasmalai.
-I loved the cheesecake; it had a really nice texture, and I could taste the jamun flavor in every bite.
-The Rasmalai was alright.
+While debating whether to order dessert, the floor manager, a Telugu speaker, treated us to their Gulab Jamun Cheesecake and Rasmalai.
+I loved the cheesecake — it had a lovely texture with a distinct jamun flavor in every bite.
+The Rasmalai, however, was just okay.

-However, the letdown of the experience was the pricing.
-I knew we were walking into something expensive, but I was honestly hoping for a meal offering better value for the money.
-Apart from the Biryani (which itself was £25 and not really worth it), all the other portion sizes were just about okay or smaller.
-Not even fine dining restaurants in central London (such as Farzi) are this expensive — and we were in a pub, for God’s sake!
-I believe they are banking on the Instagram fame at the moment, but I honestly don’t think any of it was worth it!
-Bottom line, Three Falcons is a pub/restaurant with a mediocre ambiance, serving palatable food at ridiculously expensive prices.
+The biggest disappointment, however, was the pricing.
+While I expected it to be expensive, I was hoping for better value.
+Apart from the biryani (which cost £25 and wasn’t worth it), most of the portions were either small or just adequate.
+Even fine dining restaurants in central London, like Farzi or Dishoom, didn’t seem this pricey — and we were in a pub!
+They seem to be banking on their Instagram fame, but I honestly don’t think it’s justified.
+Bottom line: Three Falcons is a pub/restaurant with a mediocre ambiance, serving decent food at exorbitant prices.

 Food: 8/10